 The study found that five of these injured people lost their eyesight — the youngest victim was just six years old, while the oldest was aged 54.
 The casualties have only risen.

 Many human rights activists and organizations such as Amnesty International have, over the years, raised their voices on different forums against the continuous use of pellet guns and the long lasting damage on victims.

 It was in this context that the #BanPelletGuns campaign was launched.
 It aimed at pushing the Indian government to revoke the usage of pellets and create avenues for providing compensation and rehabilitation to the survivors, and also opening investigation into the excessive of use of force in cases of deaths and serious injuries.

-As Gautam Navlakha, the noted human rights activist noted, the State government has no say over the use of pellets since the union ministry of home affairs takes the decision on this issue.
-He said these pellet shotguns, also called chara badook, were earlier used by British hunters in the 19th century.
+As Gautam Navlakha, the noted human rights activist explains, the State government has no say over the use of pellets since the union ministry of home affairs takes the decision on this issue.
+According to Gautam these pellet shotguns, also called chara badook, were earlier used by British hunters in the 19th century.
 These pellets have also been used by the Israeli forces against Palestinians.
 However, even they stopped its use, considering the fatalities it caused.
 However, in case of Kashmir, “Indian forces continues to use it,” he added.